sgraham/sgraham.github.io/_posts/2013-07-21-suppress-terminate-batch-job.markdown

 then does the appropriate batch terminating if `PromptUser` returns `1`.

 The tricky part is that those functions are purely internal implementation functions and aren't imported or exported.
-But {helpfully
+But {awesomely
-| awesomely | regrettably}, Microsoft publishes PDBs for many Windows
+| helpfully | regrettably}, Microsoft publishes PDBs for many Windows
 system binaries, and an [API for downloading and interpreting](http://msdn.microsoft.com/en-us/library/windows/desktop/ms679294.aspx) those symbols.